machanism-org/machai/ghostwriter/src/assembly/files/README.txt

 Application Overview

 Machai Ghostwriter is a guided, AI-assisted processing engine delivered as a Java CLI.
-It scans a repository (source code, tests, documentation, and other assets), extracts embedded "@guidance:" directives (or uses optional default guidance), and executes the resulting prompts against a configured GenAI provider to generate and maintain project-wide documentation and code improvements.
+It scans a repository (source code, tests, documentation, diagrams, and other assets), extracts embedded "@guidance:" directives (or applies a default prompt when guidance is absent), and executes the resulting prompts against a configured GenAI provider to generate and maintain project-wide documentation and code improvements.

 Conceptual foundation (Guided File Processing): https://www.machanism.org/guided-file-processing/index.html